sabelosiba/Intro-To-Python/README.md

 - complex numbers
 - strings -> collection of characters, plus "+" used to concatenate strings.
 - Booleans -> true or false

+# Data structures
+- allow for the storage of a list of values in a single variable.
+  # List
+  - contains any data type
+  -